 Water is arguably the most significant way that climate change is making itself felt here and around the globe, with changes in timing, quantity and quality of water in all its forms.

-We have two tools to help give salmon and other fish a fighting chance against warming waters:
+We have two tools to help give salmon and other aquatic life a fighting chance against warming waters:

-Wild salmon are an important food source from the marine environment to the tops of west coast watersheds; sharks, orcas, seals, people, invertebrates, fish, bears, wolves, herons, eagles, the list of species that rely on wild salmon goes on and on...even the forests themselves, the trees and plants in salmon-bearing watersheds are fertilized by the migrations of salmon back from the sea.
+Wild salmon are an important food source from the marine environment to the tops of west coast watersheds; sharks, orcas, seals, people, invertebrates, fish, bears, wolves, herons, eagles, the list of species that rely on wild salmon goes on and on…even the forests themselves, the trees and plants in salmon-bearing watersheds are fertilized by the migrations of salmon back from the sea.
+You can actually track the relative annual abundance of salmon in tree rings!
 Not to mention the economic importance of food, recreational, and commercial fishing in BC.

-With the salmon foremost in mind, WaterWealth will be doing water quality monitoring throughout the summer.
+With the salmon foremost in mind, WaterWealth began a streamkeeping program in 2014.
 We will be gathering data on temperatures, oxygen levels and other metrics that we hope will help us help the salmon have a fighting chance.

 If this aspect of our work appeals to you, we are always looking for volunteers to get involved!
 Or if volunteering isn’t in the cards for you this summer, we’re always looking for donations too!
 Together we can take care of our shared home waters.